nikhilm2003/SSC-NM/README.md

 # PLUTO Code
-A website for SSC exam materials and mock tests
+A website for PLUTO codes and details